 - Fish oil.
 2000mg daily.
 EPA and DHA, fish oil’s primary omega-3 fatty acids, reduce inflammation, lower blood lipids (especially triglycerides), improve blood viscosity, and normalize heart rhythms.
 Taking these supplements can reduce cardiovascular mortality by as much as 45 percent.
 Reduce the suggested amount if you eat fish three times per week.
-A great fish oil by Metagenics can be found in the Myers Detox Store.
-I also love cod liver oil by Green pastures.
+A great omega-3 fish oil by Life Extension can be found in the Myers Detox Store.
+I also love cod liver oil by Green Pastures.

 - Garlic.
 Long revered for its health benefits, garlic is rich in antioxidants and increases nitric oxide production.
 In a study of 15 men with coronary heart disease, researchers found that 2.4 grams of aged garlic extract reduced endothelial dysfunction by 44 percent.
 It’s best to eat either raw garlic or aged (fermented) garlic, but you can also take Kyolic aged garlic extract.

 - Magnesium.
 400–1,000 mg daily.
 Many heart attacks are precipitated by dangerously low magnesium.
 Many heart attacks an be prevented simply by supplementing with this mineral.
 Magnesium relaxes the smooth muscle tissues that dilate the arteries and reduce blood pressure.
 Heart medications and blood pressure medications cause magnesium deficiencies, making you sicker.
 Magnesium is best taken in chelated form.
 Large amounts of magnesium can cause diarrhea, so build up your dose gradually.
-A great chelated magnesium malate chelate supplement by Designs for Health and Jigsaw Magnesium is available in the Myers Detox Store.
+A great chelated magnesium malate chelate supplement is this one by Designs for Health.
+I also like Jigsaw Magnesium.
+Both are available in the Myers Detox Store.
 I take both to get a few different forms and cover my magnesium bases.